 Bianca has published one book and several articles.
 She has presented both locally and internationally on various topics concerning activism, Latinx sexual health, feminisms, youth and Hip-Hop culture, Latinxs and race, curriculum development, and teaching.
 An award-winning sexologist, Bianca was awarded the 2010 Mujeres Destacadas Award by El Diario/La Prensa for her work in sexuality and Latinx communities.
 WOCSHN has been awarded social justice and humanitarian awards by local and national organizations.
 Bianca was an instructor at a private college, a freelance writer, abortion doula, curriculum developer, and radical educator.
 As the Director of Education and Regional Programs at Scenarios USA, Bianca wrote the curriculum What’s the REAL DEAL about Love and Solidarity?
 (2015), trained educators, and has had her curricula lesson plans reprinted.
 She wrote the discussion guide on sexual and reproductive justice for the NYC Department of Health and Mental Hygiene available in 2018, and was trained to facilitate and train others in Emotional Emancipation Circles in 2017.

 Currently, Bianca resides in Oakland, CA where she moved in May 2018.
 She creates and writes, implements, and evaluates workshops and training for ANTE UP!
 Virtual Freedom Professional Development School for Justice Workers which she began in 2018.
-As an independent scholar, Bianca focuses on ethics when working with communities of color, Sexual Attitudes Reassessment (SAR) centering on communities of color, embracing failure, and ways to stay connected to erotic power while grieving / in mourning.
+As an independent scholar, Bianca focuses on ethics when working with communities of color, Sexual Attitudes Reassessment (SAR) centering on communities of color and justice frameworks, embracing failure, and ways to stay connected to erotic power while grieving / in mourning.
 Bianca recently edited and published the inaugural WOCSHN curriculum Communication MixTape: Speak On It Vol 1.
 (2017) which is available for sale on this website here.
-Bianca’s most recent publication is Writing Ourselves Into Existence: Healing Through Collaborative Curriculum Development published in the Journal of Critical Thought and Praxis, 7 (2) in 2018.
+Bianca’s most recent publication is Writing Ourselves Into Existence: Healing Through Collaborative Curriculum Development published in the Journal of Critical Thought and Praxis, 7 (2) in 2018; forward to Celebrate Your Body by Sonya Renee Taylor, 2018; forward to The Edge of Sex, 2019; and a chapter on SARs in The Handbook for Sexuality Leadership, 2019.